Updated February 2026

 A Limited Liability Partnership (LLP) combines elements of partnerships and limited companies, offering liability protection to its members while allowing flexibility in management.
 LLPs require at least two members to incorporate and benefit from reduced personal pressure and a diverse skill set among members.

 LLP members’ financial risk is limited to their investment, protecting them from liability beyond this initial amount.
-An LLP agreement outlines responsibilities and profit shares, ensuring smooth operation.
+An LLP agreement outlines the responsibilities and profit-sharing arrangements, ensuring smooth operation.

 Registering Your Business with Companies House

 Registering with Companies House is a legal obligation in the UK, ensuring compliance with necessary regulations.
 This process establishes the legal existence of new businesses and ensures they operate within the legal framework.
-To register a business, you will need a unique company name, a registered office address, and at least one director with their details, including the Companies House register and registering a business.
+To register a business, you will need a unique company name, a registered office address, and at least one director with their details, including their name and Companies House registration number.
+You will also need to provide a Standard Industrial Classification (SIC) code, which identifies your company’s primary business activity and classifies its industry sector for regulatory and statistical purposes.

-The registration process can be completed either online or through a postal application.
+The registration process can be completed online or by postal application.
 Online registration is preferred for its efficiency and lower cost, though postal registration is available for those who need to register and prefer traditional methods.

 After registration, maintaining correspondence from HMRC and Companies House is vital for compliance.